 A bullish engulfing pattern is a reversal candlestick pattern.
 The reversal candlestick patterns are the chart patterns which indicate an end to existing short term trend and start of a new trend in security prices.

-The bullish engulfing patten forms when a downtrend in stock prices is in force already.
+The bullish engulfing pattern forms when a downtrend in stock prices is in force already.
 You may see it as a continuation pattern also.
-It is when it forms in an on-going uptrend.
+This happens when it forms in an on-going uptrend.

 Bullish engulfing pattern is a bullish signal for stock prices.
 It means stock prices are likely to move higher in very short-term.